SuchSoftware/practical-microservices/instructor-guide.md

 `git checkout step-02`

 1. Lots of dependency injection
-2. All wired together in `src/config.js`
+2. All wired together in `src/config.js`.
+Be sure to peek into this file.

 ## Step 3: Handling Our First Message (the `Transcribe` command)